WHY I LOVE THSE EGGLESS ICEBOX PINWHEEL COOKIES RECIPE

 Then divide into 3 equal pieces.
 Shape one piece of the dough into a disk and wrap it securely in plastic wrap.
 This will be the white layer.
 Return one of the pieces of dough to a mixing bowl, and with the mixer on “low,” add in the red food coloring until it reaches your desired color.
 Remove from bowl, shape into a disk, and wrap it securely in plastic wrap.
 Repeat to make the green layer.
 Refrigerate all 3 disks for 1 hour.

 Bake for 13 – 14 minutes, or until slightly puffy and the edges look set.
-Let them cool in the baking sheets for 5 minutes and then transfer cookies to a wire rack to cool completely.
-Let the baking sheets cool and then bake the remaining cookies.
+Let them cool on the baking sheets for 5 minutes, and then transfer the cookies to a wire rack to cool completely.
+Let the baking sheets cool, and then bake the remaining cookies.

 This recipe is so simple and so easy to change up!!
-Here are some other ways we like to enjoy when making icebox cookies by using the same base recipe and modifying it just a bit.
+Here are some other ways we enjoy making icebox cookies by using the same base recipe and modifying it just a bit.

 Vanilla: follow the recipe up to step 5.
 Form dough into an 8-inch-long round; wrap tightly in plastic and freeze until firm, 30 minutes (or up to 1 month).
 Then bake as instructed.